Throughout history, there have been many famous leaders who have left their mark on the world.

 - He was honored with the Nobel prize in 1964 for his courageous fight to protect African-Americans’ rights.

-Abraham Lincoln – the 16th President of the USA, is an emblem of liberty, democracy, quality, and unification.
+Abraham Lincoln, one of the most famous leaders throughout American history was the 16th President of the USA, is an emblem of liberty, democracy, quality, and unification.
 He was a lawyer and a statesman, born in 1809 in Kentucky, United States.

 - Abraham united Americans during the Civil War era; otherwise, America would be divided into many smaller states.